Themistocles: Family

-Themistocles was born in the Attic deme of Phrearrhii around 524 BC, the son of Neocles, a Leontian also of Phrearrhii, who was, in the words of Plutarch "no very conspicuous man at Athens".
+Themistocles was born in the Attic deme of Phrearrhii around 524 BC, the son of the Athenian Greek Neocles, a Leontian also of Phrearrhii, who was, in the words of Plutarch "no very conspicuous man at Athens".
 His mother is more obscure; her name was either Euterpe or Abrotonum, and her place of origin has been given variously as Halicarnassus, Thrace, or Acarnania.
 Like many contemporaries, little is known of his early years.
 Some authors report that he was unruly as a child and was consequently disowned by his father.
 Plutarch considers this to be false.
 Plutarch indicates that, on account of his mother's background, Themistocles was considered something of an outsider; furthermore the family appear to have lived in an immigrant district of Athens, Cynosarges, outside the city walls.
 However, in an early example of his cunning, Themistocles persuaded "well-born" children to exercise with him in Cynosarges, thus breaking down the distinction between "alien and legitimate".
 Plutarch further reports that Themistocles was preoccupied, even as a child, with preparing for public life.
 His teacher is said to have told him: "My boy, you will be nothing insignificant, but definitely something great, either for good or evil."

 Themistocles left three sons born of Archippe, the daughter of Lysander of Alopece: Archeptolis, Polyeuctus, and Cleophantus.
 He also had two sons older than these three, Neocles and Diocles.
 Neocles died when he was young, bitten by a horse, and Diocles was adopted by his grandfather, Lysander.
 Plato's Meno mentions Cleophantus as a most excellent horseman, but no equal to his father in deeds or virtue.
 Themistocles also had many daughters: Mnesiptolema, the product of his second marriage, married her step-brother Archeptolis and became priestess of Cybele; Italia was married to Panthoides of Chios; and Sybaris to Nicomedes the Athenian.
 After Themistocles died, his nephew Phrasicles went to Magnesia and married another daughter, Nicomache (with her brothers' consent).
 Phrasicles then took charge of her sister Asia, the youngest of all ten children.